-The Plan so far has established the context, evidence and inputs and importantly, the Wellbeing Objectives to which the Council already subscribes.
+The Plan so far has established the context, evidence and inputs.
 Attention now turns to the outputs and outcomes to be achieved if we are to convert our understanding of what matters into delivering what matters through a meaningful programme.
 This section sets out our five Organisational Goals supported by the 22 commitments to action we will make and the ways in which they will be measured in the run-up to 2022.

-The five Organisational Goals incorporate the four Well-being Objectives - but go further in reflecting the need for a deeper organisational and council business focus.
-Setting out our Organisational Goals in this way and the actions necessary to deliver on them enables us to identify the future we want.
+The five organisational goals also serve as the Council's Well-being Objectives - but go further in reflecting the need for a deeper organisational and council business focus.
+Setting out our aspirations in this way and the actions necessary to deliver on them enables us to identify the future we want.
 These are our commitments to action.
-We will report on progress annually in order to demonstrate the difference the Plan is making in local communities.
+We will report on progress annually in order to demonstrate the difference the plan is making in local communities.
 We will wherever possible, make open and available, data and information that gives a more dynamic and continual account of our performance.